shark-236/ETF_Analysis/README.md

 etf_analyzer.ipynb
 etf.db

 Running the first cell will import Pandas, NumPy, HVPlot, and SQLAlchemy.
-The first cell will also creation a temporary SQLite database and an engine to interact with the SQLite database.
+The first cell will also create a temporary SQLite database and an engine to interact with the SQLite database.
 Process to run the following cells to pull asset analysis, portfolio analysis, and the pertinent visuals.

 ---